FormulaRacingatUCDavis/FRUCD-Telemetry-Data-Parser-using-DBC/README.md

 # FRUCD Telemetry Data Parser using DBC
 This application converts raw telem data files to CSV files with human-readable units and labels.

-To use, make sure this parse_dbc folder is inside the folder with all the raw telem data files!
+To use, make sure this DBC parser folder is inside the folder with all the raw telem data files!
 Folder structure should be as such:
 ```
 some_track_day_data_folder /
     parser_dbc /